RobinSetsuna/Code-Warehouse/Warehousing-Management-Sys/README.md

 ##### Environment and Tools
 OS：Microsoft Windows <br/>
+Programming Language: Python<br/>
 DBMS: MySQL<br/>

 ##### Requirements
 Develop a fully functional database application system.
 The data management sub-system is B/S structure.

+##### Note
+Click 'runserver'to run the Django server, but be sure that MySql has been installed on your computer.